 Lewis Coe Bevier Civil War Letters (1862-1922)

-Finding Aid Completed by Eric Roth, April 6, 1999
+Finding Aid Completed by Eric Roth, April 1999

-Volume: 0.2 cu. ft., 85 items.
+Volume: 0.2 cu. ft.
+(85 items)

-Copyright: Request for permission to publish materials from these records should be discussed with the Archivist and Director of the Huguenot Historical Society.
+Access and Use: Unrestricted.
+Request for permission to publish materials from these records should be discussed with the Archivist/Librarian of Historic Huguenot Street (HHS).

 Biographical Note

-Lewis Coe Bevier F-349 was born on August 1, 1844 to Benjamin H. Bevier and Sallie A. Ellmore.
-He served in the Civil War in 120th Volunteer Regiment, Company G of the Union Army from 1862-1865.
+Lewis Coe Bevier F-349 [1] was born on August 1, 1844 to Benjamin H. Bevier and Sallie A. Ellmore.
+He served in the Civil War in 120th Volunteer Regiment, Company G of the Union Army from 1862-1865.[2]
 On June 3, 1869 Bevier married Mary Tompkins (b.
 1849).
-He was later elected Town Clerk in the town of Lloyd in 1873.
+He was elected Town Clerk in the town of Lloyd in 1873.[3]
 Bevier was listed as living in Brooklyn, New York in the 1880 Census, and received mail in Poughkeepsie as late as 1922.

 Collection Description